 - Includes overnight sleeping accommodations for those who are homeless-on-entry, whether generally or for specific populations (e.g. youth, those with mental health challenges, families with young children, and seniors);

-- Is located in buildings or other permanent structures;
+- Is located in a building or other permanent structure;

-- Is of longer operational duration than temporary shelters;
+- Is of longer operational duration than a temporary shelter;

 - Hosts residents on a daily, weekly, monthly, or multiple month basis; and

-- Includes a sponsor or managing agency (i.e. non-profit, government entity or religious organization).
+- Includes a sponsor and managing agency (i.e. non-profit, government entity or religious organization).